pypeit/PypeIt/paper/paper.md

 each frame relative to the master flat frame.

 (6) The above calibrations are applied to every science and standard star frame.
-``PypeIt`` simultaneously performs the object extraction and sky subtraction, using an improved version of the `@kelson2003` approach.
+``PypeIt`` jointly performs the object extraction and b-spline `@kelson2003` sky subtraction.
 A two-dimensional model of the sky is first constructed using the spectral tilt map, including a robust fit to separate the signal of the science target from the sky background emission.
 This sky model is locally refined around the science target during spectrum extraction.
-The algorithm we have developed for ``PypeIt`` reaches the Poisson limit (see Figure \autoref{fig:skysub}).
+The algorithm we have developed for ``PypeIt`` achieves Poisson limited sky-subtraction (see Figure \autoref{fig:skysub}).
 ``PypeIt`` then performs a boxcar and an optimal extraction to generate 1D science spectra.
 The final output of this procedure is a series of fully reduced one- and